psu-psychology/r-bootcamp/talks/r-eproducible-science.md

 Key points
 ----------

+-   Use R scripts to capture & reproduce workflows and/or
 -   Use R Markdown files for documents, reports, presentations.
     -   One or more output formats from the same file.
     -   Analysis/lab notebook.